gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 # Later Milestones

-## Story: Improved DSL for platform-specific tool chain configuration (Part 1)
+## Story: Improved DSL for platform-specific tool chain configuration

 The Gradle model for native binaries will describe the concepts of Build Type and Platform in abstract terms, not specific to a particular tool chain.
 It is the job of the tool chain to map these concepts to concrete command-line arguments where possible.